newsnowlabs/runcvm/README.md

 - `<filesystem>` is the filesystem with which the backing disk should be formatted (using `mke2fs`) when first created.
 - `<size>` is the size of the backing file (in `truncate` format).

 When first created, the backing file will be created as a sparse file to the specified `<size>` and formatted with the specified `<filesystem>` using `mke2fs`.
 When DKVM creates a container/VM, fstab entries will be drafted.
 After the VM boots, the fstab entries will be mounted.
+Typically, the first disk will be mounted as `/dev/vda`, the second as `/dev/vdb`, and so on.

 #### Example #1